 (16) The latest actuarial study for other postretirement employee benefits.

-(17) Schedules of net charges by category or account for each affiliated company for services rendered during the test year, including the following:
+(17) Schedules of net charges by category or account for each affiliated company for services rendered during the historical test year period or base period, as well as pro forma adjustments, including the following:

 (A) An explanation of the nature of services provided.